NicolasL-S/SpeedMapping.jl/docs/src/benchmarks.md

 ![Problems](https://raw.githubusercontent.com/NicolasL-S/SpeedMapping.jl/refs/heads/main/docs/assets/nonlinear_benchmarks.svg)

-Each marker shows how much longer each algorithm took relative to the fastest for each problem.
-The color scale shows the same for the number of iterations.
+Markers indicate how much longer each algorithm took relative to the fastest for each problem.
+The color scale shows the same for the number of function evaluations.
 SpeedMapping's **AA** and NonlinearSolve's Newton Raphston and Polyalgorithm are generally reliable and fast.
 NLSolve trust_region and newton are also surprisingly fast, despite their higher number of function evaluations.
 A caveat to these tests is that all problems have 10 variables or less.
 Adding lager-scale problems with various sparsity patterns would paint a more complete picture.

 ## Minimizing a function